nuxeo-sandbox/nuxeo-retention/README.md

 ### Defining Rule

 There are two ways to contribute retention rules:

-- statically, by contributing to the "rules" extension point in the RetentionService
+- Statically, by contributing to the "rules" extension point in the RetentionService
-- dynamically via the facet 'RetentionRule': in this case, the id of the rule is the id of the document where the facet is added ( using as a base storage for the rule)
+- Dynamically via the `RetentionRule` facet: In this case, the id of the rule is the id of the document holding the facet.
+The facet comes with the `retention_rule` schema (prefix `rule`), that holds the values for the rule (see "Rules Definition")

 ### Static configuration

 These are the steps to contribute with new rules as a extension point:

 - Access to Nuxeo Studio
 - Browse to *CONFIGURATION > Advanced Settings > XML Extensions*
-- Create a new *XML extension* called *RETENTION*
+- Create a new *XML extension* called *RETENTION* (or whatever name you want to use)
 - Add your rules.
 In this example we will add 3 rules:
   * Retain *File* document types during 1 year.
 Initially locked and deleted at the end of the period.
 Reminder sent 3 days before the end of the period.
   * Retain *Picture* document types during 1 year.
 Initially locked and deleted at the end of the period.
 Reminder sent 3 days before the end of the period.